noder-ss/evildo/README.md

 ![](assets/setup/6.png)

+Then, return to the terminal and choose the desired options.
+For a detailed description, simply type 'i' for each—this will display additional information.
-Then, return to the terminal, it should create another script - 'evildo.sh'.
+After configuration, it should create another script - 'evildo.sh'.
 You should execute it on victim's PC, and all the gathered information will be in your Telegram bot.

 **Warning:** if password contains the '+' symbol, then '+' will be replaced with '(plus_symbol)' because telegram API doesn't support it as regular symbol.